 1) Is it possible to develop COVID-19 disease from the vaccine?

-No. The Pfizer, Moderna, Sputnik V, and Oxford vaccines do not contain the SARS-CoV-2 virus that causes COVID-19, so it is impossible to develop COVID-19 from these.
+No. The Pfizer, Moderna, Sputnik V, Oxford/AstraZeneca, and Johnson & Johnson vaccines do not contain the SARS-CoV-2 virus that causes COVID-19, so it is impossible to develop COVID-19 from these.

 2) What are the side effects of the COVID-19 vaccination?